northstowekarate/northstowekarate.github.io/posts/2024/12/18-annual-review/index.md

 ## BMABA Club Colours and Safeguarding Code

 As part of our commitment to excellence and quality, Northstowe Karate Club has attained the [BMABA](https://bmaba.org.uk) Club Colours Award.
-You can verify the clubs status [here](https://bmaba.org.uk/verify/martial-arts-club-checker/).
+You can [verify the clubs status](https://bmaba.org.uk/verify/martial-arts-club-checker/).
 BMABA Club Colours is the UK Martial Arts’ highest level of accreditation in terms of vetting and regulation.
 As part of this, we have also been awarded the [Safeguarding Code in Martial Arts](https://www.safeguardingcode.com/) by demonstrating our commitment to safeguarding of our students, ensuring best practices are in place.

 ## Thank you